GDbateaux/Cartomancien-virtuel/README.md

 ```
 4. Run CartomancienVirtuel.exe.

-This application is fully local, but it still requires Ollama to run the language model.
+This application runs locally, but it requires Ollama to run the language model (and may need an Internet connection for the first-time model download).

-Optional: change the default camera in data/settings.json and adjust prompts in data/prompts/.
+Optional: change the default camera in data/settings.json, tweak prompts in data/prompts/, and customize the RAG data (data/tarot_data/) and reference cards (data/cards/).

 ### Installation (Manual)
 From the project root: